Saudi Vision 2030

-Saudi Vision 2030 (رؤية السعودية 2030, sometimes called Project 2030) is a government program launched by Saudi Arabia which aims to achieve the goal of increased diversification economically, socially, and culturally, in line with the vision of Crown Prince Mohammed bin Salman.
-It was first announced on 25 April 2016 by the Saudi government.
+Saudi Vision 2030, (Note: رؤية السعودية ۲۰۳۰) sometimes called Project 2030 or Saudi Vision, is a government initiative launched on 25 April 2016 by the Saudi government and Crown Prince Mohammed bin Salman to diversify Saudi Arabia's economy, society, and culture.
+The project aims to improve fiscal management and reduce the country's economic dependence on oil.

-The Council of Ministers has tasked the Council of Economic and Development Affairs (CEDA) with identifying and monitoring the mechanisms and measures crucial for the implementation of "Saudi Arabia's Vision 2030".

-Despite efforts to reduce Saudi dependence on oil, as of 2022, Saudi Arabia remains heavily dependent on oil revenue, as measured by its contribution to gross domestic product (GDP), fiscal revenue, and exports.
+By 2026, multiple ambitious megaprojects associated with Saudi Vision 2030 had been watered down, put on hold or abandoned, most notably the failed $500 billion Neom megaproject.
+As of 2022, Saudi Arabia's economy remains heavily dependent on oil revenue.
 Oil accounted for approximately 40% of Saudi GDP and 75% of its fiscal revenue.

-Additionally, the program is facing strong criticism from human rights advocates, with allegedly over 21,000 workers having died on the job in program-related projects between 2017 and 2024, according to a 2024 investigation.
+The Saudi Vision 2030 program faces strong criticism on various fronts, including its environmental impact, treatment of workers, and the forced evictions of over half a million people.
+Reportedly, over 21,000 workers have died on the job in program-related projects between 2017 and 2024, according to a 2024 investigation.

 Overview

+Vision 2030 was announced shortly after Bin Salman took power in Saudi Arabia.
+According to Andrew Leber, the initiative was intended to promote Bin Salman's image abroad at the same time that he was consolidating power into his own hands.

 Oil accounts for 43% of Saudi Arabia's real GDP.
 The contribution of oil revenue to Saudi GDP varies each year due to fluctuations in oil prices, but averages at 40% in the years prior to 2022.
 Oil accounts for an average of 75% of fiscal revenue.

 Decreasing this dependence on oil resources has been one of the goals of the government since the 1970s.
 Oil and other natural wealth in countries that depend on these resources as a major source of income have been described as the "resource curse".
 However, the implementation of this goal has been unstable and remains largely dependent on the price of oil.
 The core priority is to be able to develop alternative sources of revenue for the government, such as taxes, fees, and income from the sovereign wealth fund.
 Another major aspect is to lower the dependency of the country's citizens on public spending by spending on subsidies, higher salaries, and increasing the portion of the economy contributed by the private sector to provide more employment opportunities.
 The goals in Saudi Vision 2030 could be compared with other development plans in the Middle East, such as Kuwait Vision 2035, Egypt Vision 2030 and UAE Vision 2021.

-The vision has three main pillars: to make the country the "heart of the Arab and Islamic worlds", to become a global investment powerhouse, and to transform the country's location into a hub connecting Afro-Eurasia.

 The plan is supervised by a group of people employed under the National Center for Performance Measurement, the Delivery Unit, and the Project Management Office of the Council of Economic and Development Affairs.
 The National Transformation Program was designed and launched in 2016 across 24 government bodies.

+Saudi Vision 2030 has three pillars and three themes respectively, not to be confused with each other.

+The vision has three main pillars: